douglascraigschmidt/LiveLessons/Java8/README.md

   recursively-defined folder structure using a range of CompletableFuture features.

-. ex20 -- This example shows how to use the ManagedBlocker interface in the Java fork-join pool to download multiple images from a remote server.
+. ex20 -- This example shows how to combine Java parallel streams with and without the ForkJoinPool.ManagedBlocker interface and the Java fork-join framework to download multiple images from a remote server.

 . ex21 -- This program shows the difference between stream sources